MyDemir/Araf-Protokol/docs/GAME_THEORY.md

 ## Bleeding Escrow Sequence Diagram

-This diagram illustrates the flow of events after a Taker reports a payment (`PAID` state) and the Maker disputes it, triggering the Purgatory phase.
+This diagram illustrates all possible resolution paths from the `PAID` state — mutual release, Taker auto-release, or Maker challenge.

 > **Security note:** A `ConflictingPingPath` guard prevents both ping paths from being open simultaneously.
 If the Maker has called `pingTakerForChallenge`, the Taker cannot call `pingMaker` (autoRelease path), and vice versa.
 This prevents MEV/transaction ordering manipulation.

 ```mermaid
 sequenceDiagram
     actor Taker